Oct 12,2022

 To allow your bath bombs to dry, leave them uncovered in a cool, dry place (away from taps and humidity).
 They will take longer to set in humid weather.

-How to use a bath bomb:
+How to use A Bath Bomb

-After the tub is filled with water, take out a product from the gift box.
+After the tub is filled with water, remove a product from the gift box.
 Remove the outer wrap paper and put it into the bathtub.
 The bath bomb will produce rich bubbles in the bathtub.
-Then it will float & rotate, dissolve and then become colorful.
-You can also take bath while the bath bombs is dissolving.How Often Should You Use Bath Bombs?
+Then, it will float and rotate, dissolve, and then become colorful.
+You can also take a bath while the bath bomb is dissolving.

-As bath bombs don't pose any harm to you, it is safe to use them in every bath if you choose; it is down to personal preference.There is no concern with using a bath bomb; you can purchase as many as you want for the purpose of cleaning yourself.
+Bath bombs don't harm, so it is safe to use them in every bath if you choose; it is down to personal preference.

-The tips for using bath bombs:
+The tips for using bath bombs

-Once to three times a week, soak and rest for 20 minutes, the water temperature is maintained at 36 ℃, rinse with clean water after soaking (usually 2-3 times a week).Note: This product is for external use only, and cannot be used on skin with abnormalities such as broken mouth, rash, inflammation, swelling, pain, and sunburn.
+Note: This product is for external use only and cannot be used on skin with abnormalities such as broken mouth, rash, inflammation, swelling, pain, and sunburn.

 Please use it immediately after opening.